SimVascular/svFSIplus/Code/Source/README.md

 <h2 id="array_vector_class"> Fortran 0-size Arrays </h2>

-The Fortran code made use of 0-size arrays in several places; using `ALLOCATE` with a zero size.
+The Fortran code made use of 0-size arrays in several places, using `ALLOCATE` with a zero size.
 For some reason Fortran is OK with using these 0-size arrays.

 The C++ code reproduces this by allowing `Array` objects to be allocated with 0 size rows and columns.
+This is a total hack but it allowed to get the C++ code working without having to rewrite a lot of code.

 <!--- ====================================================================================================================== --->